[FAQs] Introduction & Applicability of Tax Audit | A.Y. 2022-23

 FAQ 1.
 What is a Tax Audit?

-The tax audit report has to be furnished in the forms prescribed below:
+The tax audit report must be submitted using the forms specified below:

 Category of Taxpayer | Form for Audit Report | Annexure to Audit Report |